jbrunton/gflows/README.md

 By default this command will check, for each workflow:

-* That the Jsonnet source is valid.
+* That the source templates (jsonnet, ytt) are valid.
 * That the content of the generated workflow file in .github/workflows is up to date.
 * That the workflow is validated by the [github-workflow schema](https://json.schemastore.org/github-workflow) from [schemastore.org](https://www.schemastore.org/json/).
 (Note that this schema is comprehensive but may fail for occasional edge cases.
 You can disable schema validation on a per workflow basis if need be.)